solid-li-lab2025/web/index.md

   <img src="images/seal.png" >
 </div>

 Our Lab performs interdisciplinary research to synthesize and understand the  structural dynamics of novel solid-state materials.
-Currently we are interested in energy storage materials, quantum materials, and heterogenous catalysts.
+Currently we are interested in energy storage materials, quantum materials, and heterogeneous catalysts.
 We welcome students with backgrounds in chemistry, physics, and (chemical, materials, and mechanical) engineering to join us :)

 {% include section.html %}